Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 // It is currently unknown as to what this function does void xsSetContextPlayer(int playerID)

-// Returns the current gametime in seconds int xsGetTime()
+// Crashes the game... thxDE
+??? xsBreakPoint()

 // Setups a runtime event.
 Don't use this.
 // It is currently unknown as to what this function does